 Emergency Medical Services (EMS) professionals such as Emergency Medical Technicians (EMT) provide pre-hospital emergency care to individuals who experience a sudden illness, injury, or trauma.
 They work under protocols approved by a physician medical director to recognize, assess, and manage medical emergencies and transport critically ill or injured patients to acute health care facilities such as hospitals.
 They are employed by hospitals, ambulance services, fire departments, police departments, and other agencies that have a public safety component as their missions.
 The EMS curriculum (OEEM) follows national standards and the New Mexico Joint Organization of Education (JOE) requirements.

 The Emergency Medical Technician - Intermediate degree prepares the student to transfer to a 4-year Bachelor of Science - Emergency Medical Service degree.

-Emergency Medical Services Licensure: After successful completion of the EMT Basic course, students who are 18 years old are eligible to take the New Mexico State EMT Basic licensing and/or National Registry written examination.
+Emergency Medical Services Licensure: After successful completion of the EMT Basic course, students who are 18 years old are eligible to take the National Registry written examination and are eligible to apply for New Mexico State EMT-Basic Licensure.

 Career & Technology Division